-In November 2021, iStar acquired land for \$ 33.3 million and simultaneously structured and entered into a Ground Lease on which a multi-family project will be constructed (refer also to Note 14).
+In November 2021, iStar acquired land for \$33.3 million and simultaneously structured and entered into a Ground Lease on which a multi-family project will be constructed (refer also to Note 14).
 In December 2021, iStar sold the Ground Lease to the Ground Lease Plus Fund and recognized no gain or loss on the sale.
 At the time of iStar's acquisition in November 2021, the Company and iStar entered into an agreement pursuant to which the Company would acquire the land and related Ground Lease from the Ground Lease Plus Fund when certain construction related conditions are met by a specified time period.
-In January 2024, the Company acquired the Ground Lease from the Ground Lease Plus Fund for \$ 38.3 million.
+In January 2024, the Company acquired the Ground Lease from the Ground Lease Plus Fund for \$38.3 million, excluding amounts funded by the Company pursuant to a leasehold improvement allowance (refer to Note 14).

-In June 2021, the Company entered into two agreements pursuant to each of which it agreed to acquire land and a related Ground Lease originated by iStar when certain construction related conditions are met by a specified time period.
-In January 2022, iStar sold the two Ground Leases to the Ground Lease Plus Fund, which remain subject to the June 2021 agreement with the Company, and recognized an aggregate \$ 0.5 million of gains on the sale.
+In June 2021, the Company entered into two agreements (refer to Note 14) pursuant to each of which it agreed to acquire land and a related Ground Lease originated by iStar when certain construction related conditions are met by a specified time period.

+In January 2022, iStar sold the two Ground Leases to the Ground Lease Plus Fund, which remain subject to the June 2021 agreement with the Company, and recognized an aggregate \$0.5 million of gains on the sale.

-Leasehold Loan Fund-In connection with the Merger, the Company acquired from iStar an investment fund that iStar managed that targets customers that may require a mortgage leasehold loan as well as a Ground Lease (the "Leasehold Loan Fund").
-The Company owns a 53.0 % noncontrolling equity interest in the Leasehold Loan Fund.
+Leasehold Loan Fund-In connection with the Merger, the Company acquired from iStar an investment fund that iStar managed that targets customers that may require a mortgage leasehold loan as well as a Ground Lease (the "Leasehold

+Loan Fund").
+The Company owns a 53.0% 53.2% noncontrolling equity interest in the Leasehold Loan Fund.
 The Company does not have a controlling interest in the Leasehold Loan Fund due to the substantive participating rights of its partner.
 The Company accounts for this investment as an equity method investment and receives a fixed annual administrative fee and an asset management fee from its partner in exchange for managing the entity.
 The Company is also entitled to a promote payment on certain investments in the Leasehold Loan Fund.